Caged Wings

-Caged Wings or My Loneliness Has Wings (Mi soledad tiene alas) is a 2023 Spanish drama film directed by Mario Casas (in his directorial debut feature) from a screenplay by Casas and Déborah François which stars Óscar Casas and Candela González.
+Caged Wings, also known as My Loneliness Has Wings, (Mi soledad tiene alas) is a 2023 Spanish drama film directed by Mario Casas (in his directorial debut feature) from a screenplay by Casas and Déborah François which stars Óscar Casas and Candela González.

 Plot

 Upon a botched robbery attempt, young criminal and graffiti artist Dan flees the outskirts of Barcelona to Madrid along with his gang.

 Production

 The screenplay was penned by Mario Casas and Déborah François.
 The film is a Nostromo Pictures production and it had the participation of Netflix and the backing from ICAA.
 Shooting locations included Bellvitge, La Mina, and Lavapiés.
 The film was lensed by Edu Canet and edited by Verónica Callón. Óscar Casas had to lose 8 kg to play his character.

 Morad performed the theme "Volar sin alas" for the film.

 Release

 The film premiered at the Paterna Film Festival on 18 August 2023.
 Distributed by Warner Bros.
 Pictures, the film was released theatrically in Spain on 25 August 2023.